Australian Computer Society (ACS) Process & Charges

 • The documents you scan should be scanned at low resolution and not exceeding the 200 DPI mark.

-• Lastly, your PDF file should not be password protected or neither should it be assigned Read-Only property.
+• Lastly, your PDF file should not be password protected, nor should it be assigned the Read-Only property.

 Choosing Migration Agents for ACS